cobisLab/CRMIPred/README.md

 1. Install the Conda package for you system.
 The installation of the package can be found <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html">here</a>.

-2. Create the ACIP Conda environment.
+2. Create the CRMIPred Conda environment.
 This may take a while, depending on the network status.

 ```
-conda create -n "ACIP" python=3.8.13
+conda create -n "CRMIPred" python=3.8.13
 ```

-3. Activate your ACIP Conda environment.
+3. Activate your CRMIPred Conda environment.

 ```
-conda activate ACIP
+conda activate CRMIPred
 ```

 ## Steps to Use ACIP